Permafrost/TundraTN/SERVICES.md

   input stream, it is necessarily consumed by the SHA-512 message digest calculation, and therefore a new input stream containing the same input content is returned for subsequent use by the caller.
 * `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is a pre-existing duplicate of `bizdoc`.

+---

+### tundra.tn.document.duplicate:identity

+Checks if the given document is a duplicate by checking if there are other documents with the same document type, sender, receiver, and document ID.

+This service is designed to be called as a custom document duplicate check service from Trading Networks, and is compatible with the the `WmTN/wm.tn.rec:DupCheckService` specification.

+#### Inputs:

+* `bizdoc` is the Trading Networks document to be checked.
+Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.

+#### Outputs:

+* `duplicate` is a boolean flag which when `true` indicates that the given document was considered a duplicate.
+* `message` is an optional message describing the result of the duplicate check suitable for logging.
+* `bizdoc` is the Trading Networks document that was checked.
+* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is a pre-existing duplicate of `bizdoc`.